 In Boomi, we can interact with the Service Bus via simple HTTP Post.
 We will be calling these with the HTTP Connector shape in our Dell Boomi process, from there we will be able to construct our request in full.
 Then we will show that we can find the message in our queue.

 Start off by creating a new process in the Atomsphere dashboard and give it an associated name, then click create:

 This will bring up our blank process.
 It will prompt us to setup the Start Shape, select “No Data”, we will be manually creating a sample message for the time being….

 Recently, I presented a webinar “Secure Integration Messaging with BizTalk and Windows Azure Service Bus (formerly known as AppFabric Service Bus).
-The webinar and slide deck and be viewed here.

 I’d like to take some time and walk through creating the solution.
 In this webinar, I demonstrated how to process inbound orders from external trading partners into our on-premise middle-ware platform (which routes orders to the fulfillment order processing systems).
 One of the key components to solving this integration problem was Windows Azure Service Bus.
 The Windows Azure Service Bus exposes an endpoint and acts as a relay service to external endpoints.
 BizTalk 2010 can now natively connect to the Service Bus using the AppFabric Connect feature.
 This feature can be installed from the BizTalk 2010 installation media.